wssbck/training-oreilly-iceberg/README.md

 ```
 +- ./_data/      # stores data generated when executing Jupyter notebooks
-+- ./_notebooks/ # Jupyter notebooks with examples and excercises
++- ./_notebooks/ # Jupyter notebooks with examples and exercises
 +- ./docker/     # definitions of Docker images and Docker Compose stack
 +- ./dbuild      # build command (see below)
 +- ./dclean      # clean command (see below)